 A Dental Bridge is much like that of a crown; it is a fixed prosthetic device that is used to replace one or more missing teeth.

-There are different types of bridges available, and which one you have will all depend on your individual circumstances.
+There are different types of dental bridges available, and the appropriate one for you will depend on your individual circumstances.

 Is a dental bridge suitable for me?